 The secret to turning interviews into offers is preparation.

-To help you effectively prepare for interviews, we offer the following resources:
+To help you effectively prepare for interviews, we offer all of our law students and alumni the following resources:

 Interviewing Secrets Audio Seminar